neoxic/lua-mongo/README.md

 ```

-The use of `__tobson` metamethods and BSON handlers gives full control over how Lua values are
+The use of `__toBSON` metamethods and BSON handlers gives full control over how Lua values are
 represented in BSON documents and vice versa.
 In particular, this API facilitates support for
-classes (tables with metatables) on their way to and/or from MongoDB.
+Lua classes (tables with metatables) on their way to and/or from MongoDB.

 ```Lua
 local SimpleClass = {} -- Class metatable